Elisa Di Francisca: 2004–2008

 2006–07 and 2007–08 were more difficult seasons, with only a silver medal at the 2007 Salzburg World Cup.
-Di Francisca was not selected into the team for the 2007 European Championships nor for the 2007 World Championships and failed to qualify to the 2008 Summer Olympics.
-She was offered to go to Beijing as a sparring partner for the team, but she refused, saying that if she was to go for the sake of tourism, she preferred to choose her own destinations.
+Di Francisca was not selected into the team for the 2007 European Championships nor for the 2007 World Championships and failed to qualify for the 2008 Summer Olympics.
+She was offered to go to Beijing as a sparring partner for the team, but she refused, saying that if she was to travel for the sake of tourism, she preferred to choose her own destinations.